Family Office

 What's the difference between a single-family and multi-family office?

-A single-family office serves one family's wealth and qualifies for the SEC exclusion.
-A multi-family office serves several unrelated families, charges fees, and registers as an investment adviser.
+A single-family office serves one family's wealth and typically qualifies for investment-adviser exemptions in its home jurisdiction.
+A multi-family office serves several unrelated families, charges fees, and generally registers as an investment adviser.
 Multi-family offices look more like boutique wealth managers; single-family offices look like private investment teams.

 Why are family offices attractive LPs for venture funds?